CMASCenter/Spatial-Allocator/docs/User_Manual/README.md

 [Quick Start Guide. ](SA_quick_start.md) Abbreviated description of how to get up and running with the Spatial Allocator.

+[Extended Table of Contents:](Table_Contents.md) Detailed listing of contents within each chapter.

 [Chapter 1 (Introduction):](SA_ch01_intro.md) SA background, goals, and terminology.

 [Chapter 2 (Installation):](SA_ch02_install.md) Instructions on how to obtain and install the SA.